Wixel/front-end-guide/README.md

 The Wixel Style Guide defines the format, rules and style that should be followed by developers working on **ALL** Wixel sites & products.
 The reason for the Style Guide is to have high quality & maintainable code which result in great products/sites.

+> We're working on a new framework that will help guide Front-end developers a lot better, with tools, components and anything else to build amazing UIs called Kaizen.

 ---

 ## General